 The servicer must manage the foreclosure process so that the property is liquidated in a cost effective, expeditious, and efficient manner.
-Servicers must send additional documentation to an attorney or trustee within five business days of receiving the request.
+Servicers must respond to a request for documentation from an attorney or trustee within five business days.

 A. Acceptable Foreclosure Time Frames